Elchi Chai Shop

 Elchi Chai Shop is run by two sisters, Sayyeda and Sukaina Ebrahim, who want to share the authentic chai of their Gujarati heritage with Toronto.
 This cafe does traditional breakfasts and snacks from this culture with a modern twist.

 They import their chai from Kenya.
 All teas are brewed in samovars behind the counter, consisting of the girls’ recipes of raw spices in boiling hot water.

-Sukaina is actually a designer by profession, and designed the whole space, including graphics of abstracted cardamom pods, which is the key spice that makes chai.
+Sukaina is actually a designer by profession, and designed the majority of the space.
 It’s cramped but cute, with adorable comfy little green chairs and funky tiling on the bar.

 Rich, creamy chai ($3.15 - $3.95) is a blend of Kenyan black tea made in authentic Indian style simmered with spices.
 It’s brewed with the spices in the the water first, then loose leaf tea is added, then milk.